Consumer medicine information

 If you take several light pink active tablets at once, you may feel sick or vomit or may bleed from the vagina.
 Even girls who have not yet started to menstruate but have accidentally taken this medicine may experience such bleeding.

-Stop taking YAZ and see your doctor immediately if you notice the following signs:
+Call your doctor straight away if you notice the following signs:

 • one-sided swelling of the leg and/or foot or along a vein in the leg